fix8mt/uri/README.md

 (and excluding edits) a statically stored URI is the most efficient storage option.
 This is also suitable for storage in other containers.
 Be aware that the template parameter `sz` must be large enough for any URI you wish to store and of course objects created with different templated sizes will be different types.

-- If you need to store the source URI but wish to avoid using dynamic memory and you don't need to modify the URI, use `uri_fixed`.
-As with `uri_static`, there is a single allocation for the entire object.
-The class is templated by the non-type parameter `lit` which is a string literal wrapper.
-The storage required will be the exact size of the supplied string plus the size of `basic_uri`.
-This class is the most efficient using the minimal storage required.

 - The `factory` and `edit` have more copying although even these still use `std::string_view` where possible with actual copying of strings or sub-strings occurring once at most.